-Employers now understand the kind of impact contingent workforce has on employer brands.
+Employers now understand the kind of impact the contingent workforce has on employer brands.
 Not to mention the market insights they can provide.

-With the mass layoffs, employers may be regaining the upper hand.
+With mass layoffs, employers may be regaining the upper hand.
 But they must not forget the candidates' priorities while hiring.
-The first question talent acquisition specialists must think about is, what do the candidates want?
+The first question talent acquisition specialists must think about is, what do candidates want?